 These are my thoughts for an office-based worker, but many other workplaces may have different ways of creating a happy day at work.

 Small adjustments make such a big difference.
-If you can assist in this, by not being one of the barriers and help where needed, it will not only be a great and happy day at work for you, but for the workplace as a whole.
+If you can assist in this by not being one of the barriers and helping where needed, it will not only be a great and happy day at work for you but also for the workplace as a whole.